Around the globe, not all CVs are created equal

 When it comes to CVs, there's no universal template.
-Depending on the country in which you're applying for jobs, there may be differing standards for what to include on your CV and what should be left out.
+Depending on the country in which you're applying for jobs, there may be differing standards for what should be included on your CV and what should be left out.
 If you're looking to relocate to a different country, your CV may need to be rewritten.
 Here are the basics of what you need to look out for.

 1. What do I call it?